 - Jack (non-relative).

-In the above example, the remaining shares are held by two persons because we are not including Jeffrey, who is the sponsor.
+In the above example, the remaining shares are held by two persons because we do not include Jeffrey, the sponsor.

 This income will be included under Category F or Category G.

-How do I calculate the amount of income that can be included from a specified limited company under Category F?
+How do I calculate the income that can be included from a specified limited company under Category F?

-Follow the following steps in order to calculate the amount of income that you can include from a specified limited company.
+Follow the following steps to calculate the income you can include from a specified limited company.

-There are two main things that you need to know regarding the relevant financial period for specified limited company income under Category F.
+You need to know two main things regarding the relevant financial period for specified limited company income under Category F.

-The company’s tax year will be seen in the CT600 company tax document.
+The specified limited company’s tax year will be seen in the CT600 company tax document.

 If you are unsure what the company’s tax year is, the best person to ask is the company accountant.